 It is, of course, important for teachers to analyse this whole package of data right from the start of a child’s education, but the key advantage of the CDS is that if a parent or teacher notices an issue – in class, while reviewing a child’s work or perhaps at a teacher review meeting – we can drill down to establish why a child’s progress is borderline, or causing concern.

-This is what happened with Lucy, a good student in Year 5.
+This is what happened with Sophie, a good student in Year 5.

 We introduced mentor meetings for her and discovered that the books she was choosing to read were for a lower age group, and always the same style.
 We established that she had a confidence issue and was not pushing herself at all.
 She was encouraged to widen her scope, since the PASS test had given no reason other than attitude for her CAT4 results.